How to Calculate Delta in Excel – 2 Examples

 STEPS:

-• Firstly, select the C8 cell and write the following formula:
+• Select C8 and enter the following formula:

 =(C5-C4)/(C7-C6)

-This formula mainly indicates (Final- Initial Option Value)/(Final-Initial Underlying Value).
+The formula indicates (Final- Initial Option Value)/(Final-Initial Underlying Value).

 Read More: How to Calculate Option Greek Delta in Excel

-In this section, we will show the use of the DELTA function.
-To demonstrate the method, we will use a dataset containing age information from a group of children.
-A renowned theatre group is looking for a 7-year-old child.
-Using the DELTA function, they can easily solve the problem from this dataset.
+The sample dataset contains information about the age of a group of children.
+A renowned theater group is looking for a 7-year-old child.
+Using the DELTA function, can solve the problem.

 How to Use DELTA Function in Excel